 True believers enlist the EPA

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday July 30, 1998
+by Phil Burgess, Unabridged from the Rocky Mountain News, July 30, 1998

 The U.S. Environmental Protection Agency is positioning itself to impose what economist and policy analyst Mark Mills calls “an expanded and stunning new regulatory burden” on the U.S. economy.

 Here’s the story.
 Since 1993 and the ill-fated tax on carbon dioxide (CO2) emissions, the Clinton-Gore administration has been trying to place federal controls (and limits) on the use of coal, oil and other fossil fuels by Americans.
 Reason: Vice President Gore is a true believer that global warming is a big problem, that it is caused by man’s activities and that CO2 is a major culprit.
 So, he wants to reduce the use of fossil fuels (the primary source of CO2 emissions) – even though fossil fuels provide 65 percent of the electricity that fuels our daily life.

 When Gore’s plans were rejected by a Democratic Congress in 1993, the vice president tried a new approach.
 The plan: Get the United Nations to mandate reductions in CO2 emissions.
 The place: Kyoto, Japan.

 But new obstacles emerged.
 First, more than 100 developing nations rebelled at the idea of curtailing their own use of fossil fuels – including China, Brazil, and Indonesia.
 So, the Clinton-Gore administration agreed to exempt them from the Kyoto restrictions.
 Then the U.S. Senate rebelled, as more than 90 of its 100 members supported a bi-partisan resolution telling the administration not to ask the Senate to ratify a treaty that does not also apply to China and other developing nations.